Y is for... Your Own Radio Station.

 You can buy transmitters already built on e-bay, although their quality is not always

-good. (you may get a visit sooner rather than later from the radio investigation service,
+good. (you may get a visit sooner rather than later from OFCOM and the police).

 Here are a few commercial units.
 Usually they are quite expensive, but occasionally they